Printer driver

 In computers, a printer driver or a print processor is a piece of software on a computer that converts the data to be printed to a format that a printer can understand.
 The purpose of printer drivers is to allow applications to do printing without being aware of the technical details of each printer model.

 Printer drivers should not be confused with print spoolers, which queue print jobs and send them successively to a printer.

 Printer drivers in different operating systems

 Unix and Unix-like

 Unix and other Unix-like systems such as Linux and OS X use CUPS (short for Common Unix Printing System), a modular printing system for Unix-like computer operating systems, which allows a computer to act as a print server.
 A computer running CUPS is a host that can accept print jobs from client computers, process them, and send them to the appropriate printer.
 Printer drivers are typically implemented as filters.
 They are usually named the front end of the printing system, while the printer spoolers constitute the back end.

 Backends are also used to determine the available devices.
 On startup, each backend is asked for a list of devices it supports, and any information that is available.

 DOS

+With most other programs, the job of persuading the computer and printer to talk to each other feels like translating between Finnish and Turkish when you only know English.